go-maxhub/kit/README.md

 - add any number of your goroutines to server easily (WithCustomGoroutines option)
 - autoinstrumented with prometheus metrics handler on 0.0.0.0:9090/metrics
 - can easily register any prometheus collectors with same-named option
-- just use promauto.* to register any metrics you like, it will work immidiately
+- just use promauto.* to register any metrics you like, it will work immediately